 Initially, I had two issues.
 When I first started with 1 teaspoon of the ingredients, there was not enough fat to keep me full until lunch.
 I felt kind of shaky and super hungry.
 This went away as I increased to using a more of the ghee and oil.

 The second issue was that I had some heartburn.
-According to experts, this is normal as your body needs less stomach acid since there is no food to digest.
+According to the internet experts, this is normal as your body needs less stomach acid since there is no food to digest.
 If you smell or think about food while fasting, it can trigger the brain to tell the stomach to produce more acid, leading to heartburn.
 Luckily, my body figured this out after a couple of weeks, and I no longer experience heartburn.

 After this initial adjustment period, I started experiencing the energy and improved brain function promised in The Bulletproof Diet.
 I even started saving my most difficult work tasks for the mornings when I drank Bulletproof Coffee.
 The tasks just seem easier and I can get through them more quickly.